 A home improvement loan is a term that is increasingly being used in Australia but is largely a US phrase that’s been imported.

-It describes a type of loan that is a separate product to the mortgage you might already have and is generally used to renovate a property.
+It describes a type of loan that is a separate product from the mortgage you might already have and is generally used to renovate a property.